cyber-dojo/commander/README.md

 [![CircleCI](https://circleci.com/gh/cyber-dojo/commander.svg?style=svg)](https://circleci.com/gh/cyber-dojo/commander)

-# the cyber-dojo bash script
+# cyber-dojo

-Assuming you have followed [these setup instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html) you can use the main cyber-dojo script to control a [cyber-dojo](https://cyber-dojo.org) server.
+Assuming you have followed [these setup instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html) you can use the main cyber-dojo bash script to control a [cyber-dojo](https://cyber-dojo.org) server.

 To bring up a default server:
 ```bash